The Difference Between MDF

 From a distance it can be very tricky to spot which MDF boards are standard grade or high-density ones.
 Using these pictures side by side, I’ll show you the differences between unprimed MDF & undercoated MDF boards.
 For our example here, we will be using the Stepped 3 MDF Skirting Board, which is a popular board in the UK.

-However, this example is the unprimed finishes of the MDF boards.
+However, this example is the unprimed finish of the MDF boards.
 When we show this again with the undercoated versions of these boards, here’s the results:

 This time the differences are much more noticeable.
 As you can see here, the standard MDF has furred up.
 This term is an industry word which describes a board that is of poor quality and rough to touch.
 The pictures clearly confirm this as the finish on the board is all over the place and there’s a lot of sharp bulges and edges on the MDF.